 Advantage of Guided Wave Testing

 Guided waves are structure-borne ultrasonic waves that propagate along a structure confined and guided by its geometric boundaries.
-As shown in Figure 1, guided waves propagate along the pipe axis and are reflected from any local cross-sectional area change such as crack or corrosion defect.
+As shown in the figure below, guided waves propagate along the pipe axis and are reflected from any local cross-sectional area change such as crack or corrosion defect.
 GWT is a technique for finding defect location and estimating the defect size using the arrival time and the amplitude of ultrasonic signal, respectively.
 The operating frequency of GWT is usually low (5 to 250 kHz) compared to ordinary ultrasonic testing.
 The low frequency operation helps to generate non-dispersive ultrasonic guided wave and to reduce the attenuation for long-range pipeline inspection.

 How can an inspector perform Guided Wave Testing?